MEET OUR TEAM

 Ann’s experience includes working with children diagnosed with Autism Spectrum Disorder (ASD), Cerebral Palsy, Down’s Syndrome, Deaf/Hard of Hearing, visual impairment, bilingual, receptive/expressive language delays, and articulation disorders.
 While Ann enjoys working with children of all ages, her passion is working with children suspected/diagnosed with childhood apraxia of speech in the birth-3 population.
 She has been trained in DTTC.
 She truly enjoys working with and educating parents/caregivers on strategies to ensure success for their children.

 Andrea enjoys treating teens and young adults experiencing Exercise-Induced Vocal Cord Dysfunction.
-She has experience working with kids with developmental delays, language and articulation delays, Down Syndrome, Autism Spectrum Disorder and dyslexia.
+She has experience working with kids with developmental delays, childhood apraxia of speech, language and articulation delays, Down Syndrome, Autism Spectrum Disorder and dyslexia.
 She is passionate about early intervention and working with children and their families to achieve their communication goals.

 Laura Frye, SLP